Table of Contents

 How Insillion Makes Multi-Carrier Easier

-Smart Submission & Carrier Routing
+1. Smart Submission & Carrier Routing

+A broker submits a single request.
+Insillion automatically splits it internally based on multi-carrier requirements, routing each portion to the appropriate carrier for parallel processing with no interdependencies between the two.
 In most current setups, carrier selection is still manual, with underwriters choosing the carrier, and default routing typically points to a primary carrier.
-However, the multi-carrier insurance solution supports rule-based routing, where submissions can be automatically directed based on:
+However, multi-carrier insurance solutions support rule-based routing, where submissions can be automatically directed based on the following:

 - Product type